Course materials for UCL module COMP0160

 Audio and visual information can interact in complex ways so as to enhance either the visual or auditory experience or the combined audio-visual experience.
 The extent of such an enhancement will depend on the timing difference between the audio and visual stimulus as well as the nature of the display/interface.

-As in last week’s session, we will be interested in investigating the perceptual interactions experimentally, and the same set of questions need to be considered:
+As in last week’s session, we wish to investigate the perceptual interactions experimentally, with the same considerations:

 NB: please wear headphones/earbuds for these tasks!